manjuta/gigantum-client/packages/gtmcore/README.md

 ### configuration

-A class for centralized configuration information is available via `lmcommon.configuration.Configuration`
+A class for centralized configuration information is available via `gtmcore.configuration.Configuration`

 The class loads configuration information found in a configuration file in this order: